oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 {% img blog/spring-data-elasticsearch/spring-data-collaboration.png alt:"Spring Data Collaboration" width:"600" %}{: .center-image }

-When using the starter dependency, `ReactiveElasticsearchRestClientAutoConfiguration` configures the reactive Elasticsearch client from the Spring Data Elasticsearch properties. `ElasticsearchDataAutoConfiguration` is the root configuration class that triggers the reactive search template initialization.
+When using the starter dependency, `ReactiveElasticsearchRestClientAutoConfiguration` configures the reactive Elasticsearch client from the Spring Elasticsearch properties. `ElasticsearchDataAutoConfiguration` is the root configuration class that triggers the reactive search template initialization.
 Let's briefly describe each of the mentioned components.

 ### The reactive client

 The `ReactiveElasticsearchClient` is based on Spring's WebClient and calls are directly operated on the reactive stack.
 The reactive client sends and receives high-level request and response objects.
-In this example, the reactive client is initialized from `spring.data.elasticsearch.client.reactive.*` properties.
+In this example, the reactive client is initialized from `spring.elasticsearch.*` properties.
 You can verify the Elasticsearch endpoints are set in the `docker-compose.yml` file for the `blog` service.

 ```yml
 blog: